DerGoogler/magisk-files/note.md

-## Magisk f74eddef-delta by HuskyDG
+## Magisk 8c17f54d-delta by HuskyDG

 ### What is new?

-- Update script for Magisk installation to system partition
-- Canary or Debug build now will tell you to update if version name is mismatched
+- Do not load custom `sepolicy.rule` of modules in Core-only mode

 ### Diff from official

-- [General] MagiskHide is restored, replace DenyList
+- [General] MagiskHide is restored and enabled by default
-- [Zygisk] Allow MagiskHide to handle isolated process
-- [Zygisk] Clean up preload when hiding with MagiskHide
 - [General] The package name is `io.github.huskydg.magisk`
-- [MagiskHide] Use seperate `hidelist` instead of `denylist`
-- [MagiskHide] MagiskHide is enabled by default
 - [MagiskHide] Hide Google SafetyNet process by default
-- [General] Add option to boot into Core-only mode
+- [General] Implement Core-only mode
-- [General] Support Magisk installation in system partition
+- [General] Support installing Magisk into system partition
-- [General] Add Disable Magisk button
+- [General] Add button to temporarily disable Magisk
-- [General] Add Riru core button
+- [General] Add button to download and install Riru core
 - [General] Fix Magisk survival script `addon.d` when FBE cannot be decrypted: Change modules directory from `/data/adb/magisk` to `/data/unencrypted/MAGISKBIN` and symlink back
 - [MagiskHide] Only reset sensitive props after boot completed
 - [General] Change magisk directory from `/data/adb/modules` to `/data/unencrypted/magisk_modules` and symlink back on FBE so you can manage module from Recovery.